Australia has a bold vision for growing our economy.

 In uncertain times Australia has emerged as the sought after destination for innovative businesses and individuals with entrepreneurial spirit.

 Australia is a COVID success story – our swift and substantial response has been hailed by the IMF and OECD.
-Despite the challenges of 2020, Australia has performed very well, building on the strong foundation of a AAA credit rating, and a strong, flexible economy.
+Despite the challenges of 2020, Australia performed very well, and remains one of only nine nations to keep its AAA credit rating.

 Plan to turbocharge our economy

 The Australian Government has a multi-pronged strategy to grow the economy with major investment in advanced manufacturing, digital transformation and research and development in a number of sectors.

 The strategy is underpinned by the JobMaker Plan which is focused on generating quality jobs for Australians and boosting our national resilience by filling gaps in critical supply chains.

 We’re also making it easier to do business through tax concessions and business incentives.

 We’re lowering taxes by over A$50 billion.
 We’re also cutting red tape and streamlining and digitising regulatory processes to make it easier for businesses to invest and grow.